MTTGIT19/ClassiPY/README.md

 ` -C ` = U, CUI, or S
 #### Optional flags:
 ` -O ` = /newfolder <br>
-:bangbang: **By default images will dump into the same directory as the orginals UNLESS you specify the -O flag** ‼️
+:bangbang: **By default images will dump into the same directory as the originals UNLESS you specify the -O flag** ‼️

 ## :three: Examples
 #### Unclassified banners